PalisadoesFoundation/.github/profile/CONTRIBUTING.md

    2. Compelling arguments to show that you should considered, then let us know so that we can reconsider your request.
 3. If we cannot validate these criteria, you won’t be assigned.

-#### The rationale

-This is a regrettable recent policy triggered by newly created accounts that:
+As expected, we need contributors who are interested in coding with a proven track record.

+### Unwelcome Repository Contributions

+We do not welcome the following activities:

-1. Use automation to blindly submit and update pull requests.
+1. Using automation to blindly submit and update pull requests.
-2. SPAM our volunteers to be assigned issues to the exclusion of others.
+2. SPAMing our volunteers to be assigned issues to the exclusion of others.
-3. Frequently abandon issues after being assigned.
+3. Frequent abandoning of issues after being assigned.
-4. Frequently close pull requests with ratios of merged to closed PRs approaching 10:1
+4. Frequent closing of pull requests with ratios of merged to closed PRs approaching 10:1
-5. Repeatedly ignore PR requested changes from reviewers
+5. Repeatedly ignoring PR requested changes from reviewers and automated systems.
+   1. This incluces resolving requested changes without modifying code.
-6. Repeatedly ignore answering any questions from reviewers.
+6. Repeatedly ignoring answering any questions from reviewers.
-7. Resolve Code Rabbit suggestions without implementing them.
-8. Use AI to generate generic plans of action without an in-depth knowledge of the code base.
+7. Using AI to generate generic plans of action without an in-depth knowledge of the code base.
 This is not helpful for us.
-9. Delete all comments in the submitted edited files.
+8. Deleting all comments in the submitted edited files.

-As expected, we need contributors who are interested in coding with a proven track record.
-This is an unfortunate development but the recent abuse of the system has given us no choice.
+Persons who violate our expectations listed above will referred to our [Code of Conduct process](CODE_OF_CONDUCT.md).

 **Note**

 1. We are not against the use of AI as a productivity tool.
 We use it in many areas of our PR review process.
 1. We are against the use of it to create unnecessary overhead on our volunteers and systems, plus broken inefficient code.

-#### Consequences

-Persons who violate our expectations listed above will referred to our [Code of Conduct process](CODE_OF_CONDUCT.md).

 ### Tackling Issues